 - If you are planning to travel by road, you can hire a car or drive yourself from the state border to your accommodation.
 There will be temperature screenings at certain checkpoints and you must wear your mask at all times until you reach your destination.

 There are multiple modes of transportation available for travelers who want to go around Russia.
 You can rent a car from travel dealers for an affordable price, and also take short flights between destinations.
 Train lines are also resuming services and you can book them through Russian Railways.
 Local buses are also available for selected routes.
+Make sure that you follow Russia quarantine rules for a safer experience.

 Places To Visit In Russia

 Russia’s many regions and offbeat attractions are one of the most biodiverse places.
 Being a paradise for people who want to escape for a few days, maybe try some new flavors, and check-out what’s popular in its cities, Russia is always striving to find new ways to engage travelers in their unique and ancient ways of life.
 There are many places to visit in Russia that bring you such experience and must not be missed.
 As the state is reopening, the way we approach travel might have changed but the beauty of the places remains the same.
 This post-Covid travel guide to Russia is aimed to help you navigate through the new normal.
 If you are planning to make a trip to Russia anytime soon, make sure you travel to Moscow, Lake Baikal, Kazan, Sochi, and Saint Petersburg.
 Make sure that you have the Russia tourism Covid update before departure.
+Do follow Russia travel rules to enjoy your holiday at its best.

 Things To Do In Russia

 We can’t whittle this down to just a few activities because Russia is exceptional and boundless when it comes to touristic opportunities.
 There is so much to do, so many places to be and so many feelings to experience, we for sure understand why this place is frequented by travelers and recommended by experts around the world.
 Every traveler is unique and Russia has something to offer for everyone, whether it’s a trek on one of the most stunning mountain ranges or a seaside chillout vacation for the busy heads who just need a nice relaxing few days exploring the vibrant cities.
-If you keep in mind the Russia tourism Covid guidelines, there’s nothing stopping you from a fabulous getaway.
+If you keep in mind the Russia travel guidelines, there’s nothing stopping you from a fabulous getaway.

 If you are planning a trip in the upcoming months or maybe in the next year, here’s a list of some of the best things to do in Russia: